 Verification – Upon arrival, you will need to identify yourself.
 To start, look for your name on the voter’s list at polling precinct.
-Once you confirm the room that’s been assigned to you by The Comelec.
-In some areas, the commission will debut its voter registration verification machine (VRVM), which uses a fingerprint scanning technology to verify the identity of the voter.
+Once you confirm the room that’s been assigned to you by The Comelec, head to that designated area.
+In some locations, the commission will debut its voter registration verification machine (VRVM), which uses a fingerprint scanning technology to verify the identity of the voter.

-Voting – After this, head on to the designated room and acquire your ballot from the board of elections inspectors (BEI) chairperson.
+Voting – Acquire your ballot from the board of elections inspectors (BEI) chairperson.
 You may be asked to present your voter’s ID this time.
 Once verified, they will provide the marker and secrecy folder you will use when casting your vote.
-While, voting, keep in mind that using your phone can be considered as an election offense.
+While voting, keep in mind that using your phone can be considered as an election offense.
 If you absolutely need a list, use a piece of paper instead.

 When done, it’ll be your responsibility to insert your ballot to the vote-counting machine (VCM).
 Do not let others insert the ballot on the VCM on your behalf, unless you are physically unable to do so.

 Confirmation – Following this, the machine will then process your ballot and will provide a receipt.
 The poll clerk will then mark your finger with indelible ink and let you review the voting receipt.

 This will be your only time to check for inconsistencies, so don’t be afraid to take your time.
 If the receipt incorrectly reflects your vote, head to BEI to file a complaint.
 Otherwise, surrender the receipt to the BEI before exiting the room.